 Does your family enjoy having chicken for dinner?
 While chicken breasts can be on the pricey side there are plenty of cuts of chicken that are full of flavor and more economical.

-Chicken thighs and drumsticks are considerably more budget-friendly, tasty, and can be used in a ton of delicious recipes.
-For example, check out my recipe for Chicken Legs with Zucchini and Carrots.
+Chicken thighs and drumsticks are considerably more budget-friendly and tasty.
+They can be used in a ton of delicious recipes.
 If you don’t have chicken legs you can easily substitute chicken thighs, and use any vegetables that you happen to have on hand.

-Need another gluten free budget-friendly and easy chicken dinner recipe?
-Try my Slow Cooker Curry Chicken Legs recipe.
-This is a great recipe for a busy day because you can pop all of the ingredients into the slow cooker in the morning and dinner will be hot and ready for the family when you get home.
+Use a slow cooker for busy days.
+Pop all of the ingredients into the slow cooker in the morning and dinner will be hot and ready for the family when you get home.
+Here are two awesome budget slow cooker chicken recipes to try.

 Many people assume that sticking to a gluten free diet means that they can’t have pasta anymore.
 This is NOT true!
 There are many delicious gluten free pasta options on the market today so that you can still enjoy your favorite meals made with pasta.